jamescherti/minimal-emacs.d/README.md

 ## Customizations: Packages (post-init.el)

-This README.md provides guidance on installing optional external packages.
-While Emacs is fully functional without them, the recommended packages can enhance your experience and introduce additional features, which is why they are suggested.
+This README.md offers guidance on installing optional external packages.
+While Emacs and minimal-emacs.d are fully functional without them, the recommended packages can enhance your experience and introduce additional features, which is why they are suggested.

 ### Optimization: Native Compilation